Trainings & Curriculums

 - Digital Security Training – “Being E-Woke”: Training how to understand the extent of digital surveillance and hands-on training on how to protect oneself and increase digital security.

 - Personal Narrative: Youth learn to craft their Story of Self to include racial, gender, and cultural identity.
-Paired with the language of Critical Race Theory, this training helps young people to identify the narratives of self, place, history and our current setting.
+Paired with the language of racial literacy, this training helps young people to identify the narratives of self, place, history and our current setting.
 Training outcomes include gaining a deeper understanding of identity and self-appreciation and using equity awareness when we speak about ourselves and our communities.

-- Introduction to the foundational tenets of Critical Race Theory: This training provides youth with a specialized set of language to identify the subtleties and overarching systems of racism and oppression within our society.
+- This training provides youth with a specialized set of language to identify the subtleties and overarching systems of racism and oppression within our society.
 A brief history of popular media and ways that it has upheld oppression is included in this training.